Echoes of Shakespeare curse as Omicron hits Macbeth cast

 ''Everyone is very conscious of containing the risk to anyone else.''

-It was fortunate the cast had been working so hard on the play in recent weeks most had little time to do anything else, minimising the exposure to others.
+The cast had been working so hard on the play in recent weeks that most had little time to do anything else, minimising their exposure to others.

 Oszajca said the company was still committed to staging the play, but the cast would have to be fully recovered and the timing would have to be safe for the community.